 When it comes to Atlantic and Caribbean hurricanes, when an El Niño forms, the general atmospheric circulation becomes less favorable for tropical storms as winds at high altitude become strong westerly instead of a more easterly light circulation.
 This causes shear in the atmosphere, which is basically lower level easterly winds being sheared by strong upper level westerly winds.
 Thus when and El Niño occurs, shearing inhibits the formation of tropical cyclones such as hurricanes and tropical storms.

 Nevertheless, even with El Niño having the ability to suppress hurricane development, you should always be prepared for a hurricane.
 Make sure you have an emergency kit ready to go.
-Also, if you have any questions on protecting your home from storm damage, contact the water damage experts at 1-800-DRY-ME-OUT.
+Also, if you have any questions on protecting your home from storm damage, contact the experts at us.
 We are standing by for you 24/7.